A visit to the Panopticon

 Breaking and entering

-To climb the guard tower we had to do some breaking and entering.
+To get inside and climb the guard tower we had to do some breaking and entering.
 We forced a lock on a blockhouse door outside one of the rotundas, then descended a steep flight of steps to the subterranean passageway that led beneath the building.
 The passage was pitch dark and flooded to waist-level with cold, oily water.
 Inside, headroom was limited; baulks of timber floated in the water.
 After wading thirty meters or so through the dark, we found that the tunnel gave on to a steep, narrow spiral staircase, the width of a single person.
 There was still no glimmer in the darkness.
 Then, twenty or thirty turns later, at the top of the staircase, a hinged trapdoor opened to the light.

 Standing at the top of the slender tower, we were transformed from unauthorised intruders to Benthamite—or Foucauldian—observers, supervisors of a total institution, all-seeing yet unseen.
 From this vantage point each cell and each prisoner would have been visible to a single guard, as Bentham had specified.